What does a Paralegal do?

 How to become a Paralegal?

 Becoming a paralegal can open many doors in the legal field.
 Paralegals play a crucial role in supporting lawyers and ensuring that legal processes run smoothly.
-This career path requires dedication and a clear understanding of the steps involved.
-Follow these steps to embark on a successful journey to becoming a paralegal.
+This career path requires dedication and the right steps.
+Follow these steps to start your journey as a paralegal.

 How long does it take to become a Paralegal?